ShamsFatima/insurance-premium/README.md

 # Insurance Premium Calculator

-This application allows a user to calculate the monthly life insurance premium based on age next birthday, occupation risk factor, and death cover amount.
+This project calculates the monthly life insurance premium based on the user’s age next birthday, occupation risk category, and death sum insured.
+The goal was to implement the formula clearly and demonstrate clean coding practices with meaningful Git commit history.

-The solution is built using **Angular (Standalone Components)** and **Reactive Forms**.
+The application is implemented using **Angular Standalone Components** with **Reactive Forms**.

 ---

 ## 🧮 Premium Formula

+Monthly Premium = (Death Cover Amount × Rating Factor × Age Next Birthday) / 1000 × 12

 ---

-## 👷 Occupation Rating Table
+## 👷 Occupation Rating Factors

 | Occupation | Rating       | Factor |
 | ---------- | ------------ | ------ |